jargnar/mlops-radar/README.md

 # An MLOps radar

+This is an MLOps Radar.
 An ML project can be in two phases, either (A) exploration or (B) productionisation & iteration.

 ## Exploration phase